 As of lately, it seems like nearly all celebrities and fashion gals have been gravitating towards the anti-skinny jean style.
 Once upon a time, skinny jeans (or ‘jeggings’ — remember those?) were everyone’s go-to and a default alternative to any other pant style — denim or not.
 As it often happens in a cyclical flow of fashion trends, that time is now a thing of the past.
 People have realized that wearing jeans with a waistband that doesn’t crush your ribcage is, honestly, kind of nice — and, as a result, the skinny jean style has officially fallen out of favor.
 And now, many people find themselves deliberating how to style baggy jeans.

 Relaxed, with a loose-fitting, sometimes low-rise waist and slouchy leg, baggy boyfriend jeans have hit the scene as the denim style du jour.
 Not only are they comfortable, but they’re surprisingly chic when paired with the right accouterments.
 Whether you go for something wide-leg and ‘90s-inspired, or opt for a straighter, elongated silhouette — which you can cuff or uncuff as you see fit — oversized jeans look best when you keep a few things in mind.
 First, create a shape.
 If you wear loose layers on top, a belt can help balance the bagginess on bottom (unless you prefer the oversized look — that's cool too).
 Second: Get some height.
 Heels, however small, can help keep ultra-laidback denim from seeming too lax.
+(This roundup of the best shoes to wear with baggy jeans is a good place to start.)

 Below, find out how to wear your baggy blues and shop slouchy styles to recreate the look.